rungsini/rungsini-portfolio/README.md

 | Population | 0.418* | 0.000 |
 | Area | 0.100* | 0.000 |
 | No. of Hospital | 0.382* | 0.000 |
+*The statistical significance level at 0.05.

+From Table, which the correlation coefficients for average temperature, rainfall amount, population size, area size, and number of hospitals are 0.290, 0.134, 0.418, 0.100, and 0.382, respectively.
+All factors have a p-value of 0.000, indicating a significant correlation with the number of dengue hemorrhagic fever cases.
+Therefore, these factors will be used to develop a suitable model.

 ### **4. Regression Analysis:**
 *Analyzing the relationships between the average temperature, rainfall amount, population size, area size, number of hospitals, and the number of cases of dengue hemorrhagic fever. **The Generalized Least Squares** method, a commonly used regression technique, was employed to develop a model for predicting the number of dengue hemorrhagic fever cases.*